InfoSecInnovations/concierge/README.md

 # Concierge #

 ## Setup ##
-git clone repo or extract zip
+git clone repo or extract zip.

-`cd concierge` go into the cloned project directory
+`cd concierge` go into the cloned project directory.

-`python -m venv .` create a python virtual enviornment in the current directory
+`python -m venv .` create a python virtual enviornment in the current directory.

-Linux: `source ./bin/activate` / Windows PowerShell: `.\Scripts\Activate.ps1` enter into the virtual environment
+Linux: `source ./bin/activate` / Windows PowerShell: `.\Scripts\Activate.ps1` enter into the virtual environment.

-`pip install -r requirements.txt` install all dependencies
+`pip install -r requirements.txt` install all dependencies.

-copy `.env.example` into a file named `.env` and set the paths to the PDF documents you wish to analyze and a folder on your computer that weaviate will use to store the database.
+copy `.env.example` into a file named `.env` and set the paths to the PDF documents you wish to analyze and a folder on your computer that will contain the vector database.

-Create a docker bridge network for intra container networking:
-`docker network create -d bridge concierge`

-Important: only pick on of these to choose your ollama start/setup:
-CPU only use the line below:
-`docker run -d --network concierge -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`

-GPU support, use the line below:
-`docker run -d --network concierge --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`

 ## Usage ##
-`docker compose up` will start the docker container with the vector DB
+`docker compose up -d` will load the docker dependencies.

-`docker exec -it ollama ollama run mistral` will start the docker container with the model
+`docker compose -f docker-compose-gpu.yml up -d` will load the docker dependencies and use the GPU.

-`python loader.py` will load your documents into the database
+`python loader.py` will load your documents into the database.

+`python web-loader.py <url>` will scrape a website and load it into the database.

-`python prompter.py` will open the command line interface to query the documents
+`python prompter.py` will open the command line interface to query the documents. `python prompter.py -h` will tell you the parameters expected by the script.

-`python fact-check.py` will open the command line interface to ask true/false questions about the information in the documents
+`docker compose down` will shut down the docker dependencies.

-`docker compose down` will remove the vector DB container once you've finished using the tool
+`docker compose -f docker-compose-gpu.yml down` will shut down the docker dependencies if you started them with the GPU.